The Massive Flat Space Limit of Cosmological Correlators: Cosmological Phonon Collider

 \subsection{Coupling matter fields to the EFT of inflation}

 It is straightforward to couple additional matter fields to the EFT of inflation.
-In this work, we focus on relativistic species that belong to the unitary representations of the de Sitter (dS) isometry group $\mathrm{SO}(4,1)$.
-While the quadratic Lagrangian for these matter fields preserves dS isometries, we allow their interactions with the $\pi$ sector to weakly break de Sitter boost invariance\footnote{Effective field theories can also be constructed for species that strongly break dS boosts at the level of the quadratic action.
+In this work, we study relativistic species that belong to the unitary representations of the de Sitter (dS) isometry group $\mathrm{SO}(4,1)$.
+While the second order Lagrangian for these matter fields preserves dS isometries, we allow their interactions with the $\pi$ sector to weakly break de Sitter boost invariance\footnote{Effective field theories can also be constructed for species that strongly break dS boosts at the level of the quadratic action.
 For massive scalars, this involves introducing a non-trivial speed of propagation, while for spinning fields, such breaking results in qualitatively different dynamics compared to their dS-symmetric counterparts; see, e.g., \cite{Bordin:2018pca}.}.
-Due to the weakly broken boosts, the $\pi$-correlators mediated by the exchange of these fields do not satisfy conformal Ward identities.
-Nevertheless, they continue to exhibit scale invariance.
+As a result, the correlators of $\pi$ due to the exchange of these fields do not satisfy conformal Ward identities, although they remain scale-invariant.

-In this work, we do not aim to construct the most general set of interactions between the matter fields and $\pi$.
-Instead, we focus on representative mixing terms that generate both tree-level and loop-level contributions to the $\pi$ bispectrum.
-The computational techniques we develop to evaluate these diagrams are broadly applicable and can be easily adapted to incorporate other variations of the interaction vertices.
+In this work, we do not aim to write the most general set of interactions between the matter fields and $\pi$.
+Instead, we only consider representative mixing terms that lead to tree-level and loop-level contributions to the $\pi$ bispectrum.
+Nevertheless, our techniques for the computation of these diagrams can be easily adapted to other variations of the vertices.

 In the unitary gauge, we consider the following operators (up to quadratic order in the massive field):

 where $n=(1,2)$.
 The first operator generates tree-level processes, while the second one contributes at loop level.
 Notably, for charged scalars, such as a Higgs-like field in the unbroken phase, the linear term is absent and their effect on $\pi$'s correlators start at one-loop level.